jgehrcke/gipc/docs/background.rst

 Cooperative scheduling vs. preemptive scheduling
 ================================================

-When the scheduler decides to invoke a new coroutine, or to continue to execute a previously interrupted coroutine then it **gives up control**: if that coroutine decides to never yield control back to the scheduler then we can say that it does *not* behave cooperatively.
-In that case the scheduler is out of
-luck: there is no mechanism for it to *preempt* said coroutine.
+When the scheduler decides to invoke a new coroutine -- or to continue to execute a previously interrupted coroutine -- then it **gives up control**: if that coroutine decides to never yield control back to the scheduler then we can say that it does *not* behave cooperatively.
+In that case the scheduler is out of luck: there is no mechanism for it to *preempt* said coroutine.
 None of all the other coroutines waiting for execution will ever be able to proceed.
-That is the major difference between *cooperative scheduling* and *preemptive scheduling*.
+That is a major difference between *cooperative scheduling* and *preemptive scheduling*.
-Cooperative scheduling can only make sense when there are no bad actors, and you are fully in control of the individual execution units (and even then it is hard enough to make sure that all units cooperate).
-With the bad actor scenario in mind only preemptive scheduling can guarantee system availability (and that is why general-purpose operating systems such as Linux can preempt any given operating system thread at any time without further notice).
+Using cooperative scheduling in your code can only make sense when there are no bad actors, and you, as the developer, are fully in control of the individual execution units (and even then it is hard enough to make sure that all units cooperate).
+With the bad actor scenario in mind only preemptive scheduling can ensure reasonable system responsiveness (and that is why general-purpose operating systems such as Linux can preempt any given operating system thread at any time).

-That is, once a coroutine has the honor to proceed to do something, it is expected to be a good citizen, to cooperate, and to yield back control to the scheduler as soon as in any way possible.
+In summary, once a coroutine has the honor to proceed to do something it is expected to be a good citizen -- to cooperate -- and to yield back control to the scheduler as soon as in any way possible.
 That is the deal!

 The most trivial and at the same time most relevant example for an execution unit that does not behave cooperatively is a function that calls a blocking operating system call such as a `recv()` on a socket that has been opened in the (default) blocking mode.
-In that case, the entire thread from which the system call was initiated cannot proceed executing, and the coroutine scheduling machinery immediately stops.
+In that case, the entire thread from which the system call was initiated cannot proceed executing (and a coroutine scheduling machinery would immediately stop doing work, entirely).

 Given all of that -- what is gevent and why do we need gipc?
 ============================================================

-Gevent uses the wonderful libev as its underlying event loop library so that it can efficiently interact with the operating system.
+Gevent uses the wonderful libev library as its underlying event loop library so that it can efficiently interact with the operating system.
 Gevent makes use of the magical greenlet project for implementing coroutines (then called "greenlets") that can be context-switched into and out of highly efficiently.
 Gevent implements the *gevent hub* which is the coroutine scheduler directly tied to a libev event loop.

-And then, after all, the majority of the dirty business and work done by gevent is to magically make all relevant Python standard library modules behave *cooperatively*.
-That means that all standard library modules that use blocking system calls are monkey-patched to use non-blocking variants of said calls.
-All of them?
-Well, the multiprocessing module is especially complex and hard to adopt, which is why gipc now provides a subset of its functionality, in a gevent-cooperative fashion.
+And then, after all, the majority of the dirty business and work done by gevent is to magically make most relevant Python standard library modules behave *cooperatively*.
+That means that most standard library modules that use blocking system calls are monkey-patched (patched at runtime) to use non-blocking variants of said calls.
+Does gevent completely patch all CPython standard library modules?
+No. For example, the `multiprocessing` module is especially complex and hard to adopt, which is why gipc now provides a subset of its functionality, in a gevent-cooperative fashion.

 "Asynchronous" vs. "synchronous"